open-5g/openrangym/_posts/tutorials/2022-04-11-scope-coloran-o-ran.md

 In this tutorial, we show how to use the [SCOPE](/ran-frameworks/scope) and [ColO-RAN](/o-ran-frameworks/coloran) components of OpenRAN Gym to develop O-RAN-compliant Artificial Intelligence (AI)/Machine Learning (ML) solutions, deploy them as xApps on the near-RT RAN Intelligent Controller (RIC), and test them on large-scale softwarized Radio Access Network (RAN) deployed on the [Colosseum](/experimental-platforms/colosseum) wireless network emulator and controlled by the RIC.

 #### Prerequisites
-In the remaining of this tutorial, we assume users started an interactive reservation on Colosseum with one ColO-RAN near-RT RIC node (`coloran-near-rt-ric` or `coloran-near-rt-ric-prebuilt` image), and at least one SCOPE node (`scope-with-e2` image).
+In the remaining of this tutorial, we assume users started an interactive reservation on Colosseum with one ColO-RAN near-RT RIC node (`coloran-near-rt-ric` or `coloran-near-rt-ric-prebuilt` image, credentials are `root`/`ChangeMe` for both), and at least one SCOPE node (`scope-with-e2` image, credentials are `root`/`scope`).
 Procedures on how to use the OpenRAN Gym images on different testbeds (e.g., the [Arena](/experimental-platforms/arena) testbed, or to the POWDER and COSMOS testbeds of the [PAWR program](/experimental-platforms/pawr-platforms)) can be found at the end of this tutorial.

 ### Starting the SCOPE Base Station